Iseratho/iseratho.github.io/README.md

-Markus Reiter-Haas is a researcher at Graz University of Technology.
-He is part of the [Recommender Systems and Social Computing Lab](https://socialcomplab.github.io/) at the [Institute of Interactive Systems and Data Science](https://www.tugraz.at/institute/isds/research/research-groups/social-computing/).
+Dr.techn.
+Markus Reiter-Haas is a postdoctoral researcher at the [Institute of Human-Centred Computing](https://hcc.tugraz.at/) at Graz University of Technology, where he is a member of the [AI for Society Lab](https://aisocietylab.github.io/) and the [Bilateral AI Cluster of Excellence](https://www.bilateral-ai.net/).

-His thesis focuses on polarization and framing in online media using computational models grounded in social science theories.
-His research interests include contextualized embeddings and semantic representations in natural language processing, with a focus on the Transformer architecture.
-He has a background in information retrieval in the industry, where he was responsible for the deep-learning recommender system of a job platform.
-He published in international renowned venues such as RecSys, ICWSM, and SSCR.
-Likewise, he supports the scientific community by providing reviewing services to the top conferences in the field of computer science, such as WWW, SIGIR, and ACL.
+His research focuses on optimizing the three core pillars of modern socio-technical platforms: (1) reliable user behavior analysis and interventions, (2) effective item and document representations, and (3) ethical matching algorithms for information retrieval and recommendation systems.
+Currently, he is investigating how neuro-symbolic approaches can lead to trustworthy diversification of content in information systems.

+This work is supported by an interdisciplinary background that includes a postdoctoral fellowship at Duke University's [Polarization Lab](https://www.polarizationlab.com/team), a PhD in Computer Science focused on [Computational Framing Analysis](https://iseratho.github.io/thesis/thesis.pdf), and industry experience developing deep learning job matchmaking platforms.

+Dr. Reiter-Haas has published in internationally renowned venues, including the SSCR journal [1], the SemEval Workshop (where he achieved first place in Spanish framing detection [2]), and the RecSys conference [3].
+A passionate educator, he actively supports the scientific community as a program committee member for top-tier conferences such as TheWebConf.

+[1] Reiter-Haas, M., Klösch, B., Hadler, M., & Lex, E. (2023). **Polarization of opinions on COVID-19 measures: Integrating Twitter and survey data.** _Social Science Computer Review, 41(5), 1811-1835._
+[2] Reiter-Haas, M., Ertl, A., Innerebner, K., & Lex, E. (2023). **mCPT at SemEval-2023 Task 3: Multilingual Label-Aware Contrastive Pre-Training of Transformers for Few-and Zero-shot Framing Detection.** _In Proceedings of the 17th International Workshop on Semantic Evaluation (SemEval-2023), pages 941–949, Toronto, Canada.
+Association for Computational Linguistics._
+[3] Reiter-Haas, M., Wittenbrink, D., & Lacic, E. (2020, September). **On the Heterogeneous Information Needs in the Job Domain: A Unified Platform for Student Career.** _In Fourteenth ACM Conference on Recommender Systems (pp. 573-574)._

 # Structure